blythechan/chocobobDiscordBot/commands.md

   - Description: View yours or another user's existing feathers.

 - Give Feathers
-  - `/givefeathers category user voicechannel`
+  - `/givefeathers category user` or `/givefeathers category voicechannel`
   - 5 minute cooldown enforced.
   - Description: Recognize server participation or general good heartedness by giving a Chocobo Feather to one or more users.